Coefficient Determination for Non-Linear Schr\"odinger Equations on manifolds: Introduction and main results

-The inverse problem studied here is a generalization of the inverse problem introduced by Calder\'on \cite{C}, where the objective is to determine the electrical conductivity of a medium by making voltage and current measurements on its boundary.
-It is closely related to the problem of determining an unknown potential $q(x)$ in a fixed-energy Schr\"odinger operator $\Delta +q(x)$ from boundary measurements, first solved by Sylvester and Uhlmann \cite{SU} in dimensions $n \geq 3$ and by Bukhgeim \cite{Bukhgeim} in the 2-dimensional space.
-For the inverse conductivity problem, the first global solution in two dimensions is due to Nachman \cite{N1} for conductivities with two derivatives and by Astala and P\"aiv\"arinta \cite{AP} the uniqueness of the inverse problem was proven general isotropic conductivities in $L^\infty$.\\
+The inverse problem studied here is a generalization of the inverse problem introduced by Calder\'on \cite{Calderon_Paper}, where the objective is to determine the electrical conductivity of a medium by making voltage and current measurements on its boundary.
+It is closely related to the problem of determining an unknown potential $q(x)$ in a fixed energy Schr\"dinger operator $\Delta + q(x)$ from boundary measurements, first solved by Sylvester and Uhlmann \cite{SYL} in dimensions $n\ge 3$ and by Bukhgeim \cite{Bukhgeim_JIIP} in the $2$- dimensional space.
+For the inverse conductivity problem, the first global solution in two dimensions is due to Nachman \cite{Nachman_annals} for conductivities with two derivatives and by Astala and Pa\"iva\"rinta \cite{Astala_Paivarint_Annals_Math} the uniqueness of the inverse problem was proven general isotropic conductivities in $L^{\infty}$.
+We refer \cite{Uhl_survey} for more results in this direction.

+In the context of anisotropic conductivity, where the conductivity $\gamma=(\gamma_{ij})$ is a positive definite smooth matrix, recovering $\gamma$ from the Dirichlet-to-Neumann map poses the anisotropic Calder\'on problem.
+In dimensions $n\geq 3$, this problem is purely geometric in nature and it is equivalent to reconstructing a Riemannian metric $g$ from $ \Lambda_g$, where $g = |\det \gamma|^{1/(n-2)} \gamma^{-1}$ (see \cite{Uhl_30_years_Cal_prob}).
+Another variant involves recovering a conformal factor $\alpha$ from $\Lambda_{\alpha g}$, where $\alpha$ is a smooth positive function and $g$ is fixed, akin to retrieving a Riemannian metric within the same conformal class.
+The analogous reduction of recovering a conformal factor to retrieving a potential $q$ from the DN map $\Lambda_q$ associated with $-\Delta_g +q=0$ is discussed in \cite{Uhl_30_years_Cal_prob}.

+In dimensions $n\geq 3$, the above mentioned problem remains open, with partial solutions available for smooth manifolds exhibiting certain product structures; see \cites{DOS, Dos_Jems}.
+For more general smooth Riemannian manifolds, additional results are found in \cites{uhlmann2021anisotropic,ma_sahoo_salo_anisotropic_high_fre}.
+While past works often rely on the injectivity or stability of the geodesic ray transform for their proofs, this article adopts a novel approach.
+By strategically using nonlinearity as a tool, it avoids the need for such assumptions on the geodesic ray transform, similar ideas can be found in \cites{LLLS_JMPA, LLLS_Revista,FO_jde,Krupchyk_Uhlmann_magnetic} and the references therein.